ivanezeigbo-okta/klassify/README.md

   `pip install -r requirements.txt`

-5. Replace "myEmailAddress" and "myApiToken" in jira_bugs.sh with your Atlassian/JIRA credentials
+5. Replace "$myEmailAddress" and "$myApiToken" in jira_bugs.sh with your Atlassian/JIRA credentials

 You may also change the URL since this URL is adapted to only look at bugs submitted under the project, OKTA.
 You may change  or delete the project parameter.